GrantsTracks2121/grantstracks-hugo/content/posts/the-meal/index.md

 coverImage: "APART3.jpg"
 showSummary: true
 summary: "The title suggests this post is about a meal, but the topic is really about adapting to new and different realities."
+series: ["Living in Cambridge Bay, North of the Arctic Circle"]
+series_order: 04
 ---

 ### My commentary in 2020